rulerpe/DuXin/README.md

 - **Accurate Translation:** Receive translations of the summarized content in your native language.
 Using LangChain and OpenAI API

 - **User-Friendly Interface:** Designed with simplicity in mind, large font, and clear instructions.
-No complex sign up, only need phone number using Twilio.
+No complex signup, only need phone number for OTP signup with Twilio API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>